General information about integrations regardless of your service or use case.

 Mainnet = 'https://explorer.celo.org/'

-Compared to Ethereum transaction, Celo transactions have 3 additional, optional fields:
+Compared to Ethereum transactions, Celo transactions have an additional optional field:

 feeCurrency- Specifies the address of the currency in which fees should be paid.
 If

 null, the native token

 To sign transactions, you have the following options: